Back to Gate of Authority

 This is crucial: it proves that fidelity to the Gospel is higher than human rank.

-So too today: when men in high places assault doctrine and worship, resistance is not pride - it is fidelity.
+So too today: when men in high places assault doctrine and worship, resistance is not - it is fidelity.

 Modern tries to minimize doctrine for "unity."
 But Scripture says: